 Now the following arrangement of Twinkle Twinkle Little Star shows how chords can be added to this song:

-Here are the VERY EASIEST approaches to Twinkle Twinkle; a version entirely composed of music notes with letters inside, and a "helper" version that has only a few lettered music notes.
-Here is a graphic of the Helper version:
+Here are the VERY EASIEST approaches to Twinkle Twinkle, below; a version entirely composed of music notes with letters inside, and a "helper" version that has only a few lettered music notes.

 Thank you so much for this website, I have found just about everything that I need in music.